bbauska/meta-react-basics/README.md

 To illustrate that point, let's compare the syntax of an HTML click handler event and its reactor JSX equivalent.
-In HTML, you provide the event handling attribute starting with **on**, and you append the name of the event.
-All **lowercased**.
+In HTML, you provide the event handling attribute starting with <b>on</b>, and you append the name of the event.
+All <b>lowercased</b>.
 After the equal sign, you use a pair of double quotes.
 Inside of the double quote delimiters, you invoke the function that will run contrary to HTML.
-In React, you provide the event handling attributes starting with on, and you append the name of the event with each word's **first letter capitalized.** After the equal sign, you use the JSX expression delimiters, that is the opening and closing **curly braces**.
+In React, you provide the event handling attributes starting with on, and you append the name of the event with each word's <b>first letter capitalized.</b> After the equal sign, you use the JSX expression delimiters, that is the opening and closing <b>curly braces</b>.
 Inside of the curly brace delimiters, you add the name of the function to be run.
 Make sure not to invoke it.

-Finally, one more feature only using React is the passing of function declarations as **props**.
-For example, in an app component, let's say you'd like to render a child component named **counter**.
-You can pass some data from the app component to the counter component using a **prop**.
-In this case, let's use an on click prop that passes in the data that you want the Counter component to receive.
+Finally, one more feature only using React is the passing of function declarations as <b>props</b>.
+For example, in an app component, let's say you'd like to render a child component named <b>counter</b>.
+You can pass some data from the app component to the counter component using a
+<b>prop</b>.
+In this case, let's use an on click prop that passes in the
+data that you want the Counter component to receive.
 There you have it.

 The next time you're clicking buttons on a webpage, closing